Anny spends most of her time on a quest of self-improvement. She writes about her experiences that she hopes can be helpful to others.

 A common mistake a newcomer to Wattpad makes is that they decide to post their 50-chaptered story in one day, spamming their non-existent readers with tons of notifications.
 This is a grave mistake.

 Firstly, you have no fanbase, or in Wattpad’s terms: no followers.
-This follows a simple supply-demand law, and in this case, the supply overrides the demand by a lot.
+This follows a simple supply-demand law and in this case, the supply overrides the demand.
 No one wants to read a book that has 50 chapters but 0 reads.
 People will wonder why the views are so low for so many chapters.
 Is it the book's storyline?
 Is it because of the grammatical errors?
 There are millions of books on the internet and the readers have a plethora of stories to choose from, so they're not likely to click into your book unless it is popular or looks promising.

 Secondly, spamming your chapters does not help with your ranking.
 Rankings usually steadily rise with each update, and if you update frequently, the rankings will remain high.
 Feeding the website many chapters in one go will not put you high up there.